 Valentina Kbedi – my accountability coach I found on coach.me – we’ve already spoken about her 🙂

-All of these people may say no, but it’s where I’m starting and should give some insight on how I’m thinking about bringing people in
+All of these people may say no, but it’s where I’m starting and should give some insight into how I’m thinking about bringing people in

 Personal Board Of Directors Exercise